 Helmet: knowing just how deadly most artillery can be (what with him being the guy usualling firing it), Thunder always wears a helmet while on the job.
 This device offers him rank value 10 protection from any physical attack that strikes him in the cranium.

-Semi-Automatic Pistol: a back-up weapon should Thunder find himself unable to use his Slugger, this vest-holstered piece is his last martial resort in a pinch.
+Sidearm: a backup weapon should Thunder find himself unable to use his Slugger, this vest-holstered piece is his last martial resort in a pinch.
 It can inflict rank value 6 Piercing damage with a single shot, or rank value 10 Piercing damage in a semi-auto burst.

 the Slugger Self Propelled Cannon: Thunder loves this beastie, a 175mm gun on wheels.
 When he's not jamming on heavy metal music, he's usually firing this thing, either at Cobra gear or on the test range.
 The Slugger is detailed in own vehicular description.

 Driving: while mostly an artillery expert, Thunder has also learned how to drive most ground vehicles when necessary (after all, many really big guns are mounted on a vehicular chassis).
 When driving such a device, Thunder can attempt any required Handling ACTIONs at a +1 RS.